mrrobinhood5/Desternia/Downtime/patrol/readme.md

 # City Watch - Rosemere's Finest

-Crime is taken very seriously in Rosemere.
-The City Watch is a guild of able-bodied good doers committed to fighting crime and keeping our streets safe.
-City Watchmen patrol the streets for petty crime, to big crimes during their stay at Rosemere.
+Crime is taken very seriously in Rosemere. `City Watch` is a law enforcement agency committed to serving the public, fighting crime, and keeping the city safe.
+The `City Watch` patrols the streets of Rosemere and guards the city walls and gates, keeping an eye out for any kind of crime or public safety problems.

 ## Downtime Rolls
 - First scout out potential criminals with **Perception** or **Investigation**.
 If another player is doing criminal downtime, you can contest it with your own check to attempt to catch them.
 If you are not providing a name you will continue to roll against a random criminal.